kuali/kfs/test/performance/rel3.0/arPaymentApplicationDocument-README.txt

 READ ME for the jMeter test : arPaymentApplicationDocument

+JMETER VARIABLES

-Per-user/thread parameters
+Per-user/thread Parameters:

-There is a parameter that must be manually set each time this jMeter test is run.
+There is a parameter that must be manually set before this jMeter test is run.
 This parameter is date specific and must be set to validate a business rule.

 The rule is defined as such: